sid-cypher/braculon/README.md

 ## What is it?
 Clack-based modular web framework with most flexible request routing.

-WARNING: this is not even its final form.
+**WARNING**: this is not even its final form.
 Do not use for anything but throwaway projects.

-Main goal of the project is to provide all necessary infrastructure for your web app without getting in your way, and to make sure you have full and absolute control over your HTTP(S) request processing.
+My main goal for `braculon` is to provide all necessary infrastructure for your web app without getting in your way, and to make sure you have full and absolute control over your HTTP(S) request processing.

 ## Why would I want it?